tagdots/update-pre-commit-action/README.md

 <br>

 **update-pre-commit**:
-1. reduces your supply chain risks with `openssf best practices` in our software development and operations.
+1. reduces your supply chain risks with `openssf best practices` in our development and operations.
 1. automates your `change management operation` to optionally create `pull request` on GitHub.
-1. protects you from using unreliable revs such as `alpha`, `beta`, `prerelease`, and `rc`.
+1. protects you against unreliable revs such as `alpha`, `beta`, `prerelease`, and `rc`.

 <br>